charlypg/Balzax/README.md

 ### 1. Learning to push a ball to a desired position thanks to SAC+HER

 The environment considered here is *BallsEnvGoal*.
 The goal of the agent is to move the small blue ball so as to guide the other blue ball to its goal position in red.
-After ***1 500 000 learning steps***, the following result is obtained using SAC+HER.
+The following trajectories are obtained using the policy learned thanks to SAC+HER.

 https://user-images.githubusercontent.com/91844362/174491520-8bf9e437-6964-4cae-a90a-182c78f81844.mp4

+*See [**Balls environments description**](BALLS_ENVS.md) for more details.*